tfhe/tfhe/index.md

 ### Dependencies

 The library interface can be used in a regular C code.
-However, to compile the core of the library you will need a standard C++11 compiler.
+However, to compile the core of the library you will need a standard x86_64 C++11 compiler.
 The project has been tested and reported to work with the GNU compiler g++/gcc (>=5.2) as well as the clang compiler (>=3.8) on both Linux and MacOS platforms.
+Compilation under Windows is not supported at this time.

 At least one FFT processor is needed to run the project: